-Thanks to the pandemic, GPs have seen a massive reduction in the number of people seeking preventative skin checks in Melbourne over the past couple of years, including for skin cancer.
+GP clinics have seen a massive reduction in the number of people seeking preventative skin cancer checks in Melbourne over the past few years.

-Figures being thrown around point to a 50-60% reduction in skin cancer diagnosis and referrals to dermatologists in Victoria.
+Figures being thrown around indicate a 50-60% reduction in skin cancer diagnoses and referrals to dermatologists in Victoria.

 ON THIS PAGE